underware-gg/pistols-64/README.md

 ## Interop TOT -> P64

-Assuming you are in the `TheOrugginTrail` directory, you can call `Pistols64` and start a fight with the script below.
-This calls into `Pistols64` from `TheOrugginTrail`.
+Assuming you are in the `TheOrugginTrail` directory, you can call `Pistols64` from `TheOrugginTrail` with the script below.

 ```sh
 ./start_fight
 ```
-it wraps a command string "fight the man" and calls TOT with it.
+it wraps a command string "fight the man" which triggers the call from `TheOrugginTrail` world to the `Pistols64` world.